AlexHill/djpj/README.rst

 Django-PJAX-Blocks
 ==================

-This is a Django helper for `defunkt's jquery-pjax`__, which allows you to specify a template block to be served to PJAX requests for each view.
+Django-PJAX-Blocks is a Django helper for `defunkt's jquery-pjax`__.
+Use it to return the contents of individual template blocks to PJAX requests, with no need for separate PJAX-specific templates.

 __ https://github.com/defunkt/jquery-pjax

 Django-PJAX-Blocks is adapted from Jacob Kaplan-Moss' `Django-PJAX`__.
-Use Django-PJAX if you want to serve PJAX content from separate templates, or if you want your PJAX responses to inherit from a separate base template.
+Use Django-PJAX if you want to serve PJAX content from separate templates, or if you want your PJAX responses to inherit from their own base template.

 __ https://github.com/jacobian/django-pjax